Code of Conduct

 Casual Room Use

-• No food or drink is allowed in the room.
-The users must keep the room clean and are responsible for any damage incurred due to the use of the room.
+• Users are responsible for any damage incurred due to the use of the room.

 • Staff will reserve the right to make changes to the room schedules.